nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/logs-analysis.md

     -
         author: Julien Carsique
         date: '2013-08-06 14:21'
-        message: >-
-            Removed download instructions for tomcat-juli: there are already installed in the server since 5.7.2
+        message: 'Removed download instructions for tomcat-juli: there are already installed in the server since 5.7.2'
         version: '9'
     -
         author: Julien Carsique